njclarkbmf/microservice-app-example/README.md

 docker-compose up --build
 ```

+## OpenShift

+In order to deploy the app on OpenShift just execute `./deploy_openshift.sh`.
+By default deployment destination is the dev cluster, but you can point it to minishift, oso, oso pro, ocp etc by setting `OPENSHIFT_ENDPOINT` env var.
+NOTE: `OPENSHIFT_TOKEN` env var with valid token must be set before executing the script.

 ## Contribution

 This is definitely a contrived project, so it can be extended in any way you want.
 If you have a crazy idea (like RESTful API in Haskell that counts kittens of particular user) - just submit a PR.